theorangepotato/programming-languages-2019/exercises.md

 terminate.
 Are there any assumptions you need do make the argument work?

-### Exercise on Termination (blog)

-Write a program in your programming language that contains a while loop or recursive calls and show termination by exhibiting a measure function.
-Write a blog post about it.
+**Exercise:** Take a program with a while loop from on of your other courses and show termination by exhibiting a measure function.

 ---
+---

+The exercises below relate to material that has not been taught yet.

+---

+## Term Rewriting Systems

+#### The basic examples as TRSs

+Review the Basic Examplesabove and describe them in terms of TRSs.
+What are the signature, variables and equations? [^signature]

+### Exercise on TRSs

+(This exercise is optional.)

+Choose a simple algorithm and formulate it as a rewriting system as in the exercise on sorting above.
+Add in as much as you want and can of the material we learned so far, including the lectures on [TRSs]().

 ## Partial correcteness of while-loops